Skip to main content

 Only the capital city, Budapest, has implemented an access-regulated area.
 There are 11 protected zones and 15 restricted zones in the city.

-The protected zones are historic sites where cars are forbidden to drive.
+The protected zones are historic sites or recreational green spaces where there are no cars allowed.

 On the other hand, restricted zones correspond to certain areas of the city where heavy duty vehicles need a permit to enter.
 The cost depends on their total weight and vehicle emissions.